-But a consideration of quantum dynamics of an open quantum system needs to study the random operators in the Banach space of quantum states \cite{Hol, GOSS-2022, KOS, Pechen, Sahu}.
+But a consideration of quantum dynamics of an open quantum system needs to study the random operators in the Banach space of quantum states \cite{Hol, GOSS-2022, Kalmetev-Orlov-Sakbaev-2023, Pechen, Sahu}.
 However, the case of random operators acting in a Banach space is studied significantly less.
 This paper tries to fill this gap for the Strong Law of Large Numbers (SLLN) for random semigroups of bounded linear operators in a Banach space; see some results on the LLN for a Banach space of linear operators acting in a finite dimensional space in \cite{GOSS-2022}, for a Banach space \(\ell_p,\,p\in [\,1,2\,],\) of sequences in \cite{DzhenzherSakbaev24}, and for a $p$-th Schatten class, \(p\in[\,1,2\,]\), with a discrete probability space, in \cite{DzhenzherSakbaev25}.

 The structure of the article is the following.
 In~\S\ref{s:main-res}, the main results (Theorems~\ref{t:slln-sot}, \ref{t:slln-wot}) are given.
 In~\S\ref{s:lemmas}, the auxiliary lemmas are given.
 In~\S\ref{s:proof-slln-sot}, the proof of Theorem~\ref{t:slln-sot} (SLLN in SOT) is given.
 In~\S\ref{s:proof-slln-wot}, the proof of Theorem~\ref{t:slln-wot} (SLLN in WOT) is given with the development of another approach giving the SLLN for seminorms induced by sesquilinear forms.